Tools & Tech

 For purchases over £100, check prices across three different retailers and review one week of price history.
 For everyday items under £30, a quick browser extension comparison usually suffices.

-Which price comparison tool gives the most accurate results?
+Which price comparison tool gives the most accurate results in 2026?

 Do price comparison sites always show the lowest prices?